nferruzzi/openssl/README.md

 # openssl 1.1.1 for Swift 5.x

-## All inclusive Swift package to import OpenSSL 1.1.1h from Swift.
+## All inclusive Swift package to import OpenSSL 1.1.1h from Swift and ObjC.

 The binary xcframework is provided via zip as required by Swift Package, built using the `openssl-apple` project.